Visit Responsibly

 Tips for visiting responsibly

 Stick to the trails - There are tons of trails in the region, including The Bruce Trail, that are well-marked and well-maintained.
-Staying on the trails keeps landowners happy and reduces your impact on wildlife and the environment.
+In addition to keeping you safe, staying on the trails keeps landowners happy and reduces your impact on wildlife and the environment.

 Tap into tap water – Nothing ruins a scenic vista quicker than a plastic water bottle.
 Pack and use your refillable water bottle.